jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 To begin a new code block press `C-c C-s p` (`markdown-insert-pre`), where `p` refers to the HTML `<pre>` tag used to format such a block.
-This command works on an _active_ region also, so if you have marked a region of unindented code that you'd like to format as a code block, you can also use `markdown-insert-pre`.
+When `transient-mark-mode` is enabled, this command also works on the active region or inserts an empty code block otherwise.

-If you use `transient-mark-mode` (which is on by default in recent versions of Emacs), then the region is always active.
-Otherwise, if you have a potentially inactive region (i.e., the text between the mark and the point) you can also format it as a code block using a separate command `C-c C-s P` (`markdown-pre-region`).
+If you want to specifically operate on the region, whether it is highlighted with `transient-mark-mode` or not, you can also format it as a code block using the separate region command `C-c C-s P` (`markdown-pre-region`).

+T> Region-specific commands such as this one are useful when you have T> just yanked some text and want to format it, say, as a code block.
+T> Upon yanking, the mark moved to the beginning of the yanked text T> and so the region is already set appropriately.

 ### GFM Code Blocks